UrsMetz/bank-kata/README.md

     }
     ```

-2. You may not change the interface and may not add other public methods to this class
+2. You may not change the interface and may not add other public methods to this class.
-3. Keep it simple: Use Strings for dates and integers for amounts
+3. Keep it simple: Use Strings for dates and integers for amounts.
-4. Don't worry about spacing in the statement printed to the console
+4. Don't worry about spacing in the statement printed to the console.

 ## Acceptance criterion